xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 [slixmpp `1.8.2`](https://lab.louiz.org/poezio/slixmpp/-/releases/slix-1.8.2) has been released.
 It fixes RFC3920 sessions, improves certificate errors handling, and adds a plugin for XEP-0454 (OMEMO media sharing).

 The mellium.im/xmpp library `v0.21.2` has been released!
 Highlights include support for [PEP Native Bookmarks](https://xmpp.org/extensions/xep-0402.html), and [entity capabilities](https://xmpp.org/extensions/xep-0115.html).
 For more information, see the [release announcement](https://opencollective.com/mellium/updates/new-release-mellium-im-xmpp-v0-21-2).

-The Mellium Dev Communiqué for April 2022 has also been released and can be found over on [Open Collective](https://opencollective.com/mellium/updates/dev-communique-for-april-2022).
-The big news this month is that the [OMEMO encryption project](https://opencollective.com/mellium/projects/omemo) has received donations totaling over $100!

 ## Extensions and specifications